Positive vs Negative Credit Score: What We Can Learn From Our Credit Scores

 Understand Your Ideal Credit Score

 The typical FICO (Experian) and Equifax (Veda) credit score ranges from 300 to 850.
-But, lenders have varying opinions on what a good-enough credit score is—mostly because of the type of loan product, credit risk and the amount involved.
+Lenders have varying opinions on what a good-enough credit score is.
+This is mostly because of the type of loan product, credit risk and the amount involved.
 Lenders also use several sources of information to evaluate your creditworthiness.

 Let’s say, Ibiza decided to request for her credit score from two credit report providers, Experian and Equifax.
 The first provider gave her a 740 rating, while she only received a 620 score in Equifax.